chrisobriensp/SiteDesignsAndPnPTemplating/README.md

 # COB resources for SharePoint Site Designs

-Please see accompanying blog post - TODO: LINK
+Please see accompanying blog post - <a href="https://cob-sp.com/Site-Designs-PnP-1">https://cob-sp.com/Site-Designs-PnP-1</a>

 ## This project includes: